oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 If there are no sessions that are setup, the Geo-replication sub-tab will have only the New button enabled. (**Question** *Should the Geo-replication sub tab be shown in this case?
 How will the user create a new geo-replication session?*)

 If the volume is a destination for another volume, there will be another icon to indicate this.
-Clicking on this icon will show a pop-up which will the source volume details.
+Clicking on this icon will show a pop-up which will the source volume details. (**Question** *Is there a better way to show this information?*)

 #### Create a new Geo-Replication Session